 What is SugarCRM?

-SugarCRM is created by a company of the same name located in Cupertino, California.
-The company, which originally started as an open source project, has been incorporated since 2004.
+SugarCRM was created by a company of the same name located in Cupertino, California.
+The company, which originally started as an open-source project, has been incorporated since 2004.

-The software is available in two different open source versions, one free (called the Community Edition) and the other paid.
-This February, the company stated that it would not be producing any additional releases of the Community Edition, although they would still be distributing patches for any newly discovered security vulnerabilities.
+The software is available in two different open-source versions, one free (called the Community Edition) and the other paid.
+This February, the company stated that it would not produce any additional releases of the Community Edition.
+However, they would still be distributing patches for any newly discovered security vulnerabilities.

 Why is the company so successful?